COVID-19 has highlighted that banking and financial services must change its approach

 Few activities combine all of these transformational and reputational challenges like onboarding a new client and completing a Know Your Customer (KYC) or credit decision process.
 For onboarding and operations leaders, they pose unique, sometimes highly emotive, and highly complex challenges.

-The impact of regulation and KYC adherence on customer onboarding in banking
+The impact of COVID-19 on customer onboarding in banking

 As a result it takes an average of 32 days to onboard a new customer, and thanks to the departmental nature of banking operations, each customer goes through around 8 different interactions during the customer onboarding process.

 One in three (36%) financial institutions have lost customers due to inefficient or slow onboarding and 81% believe poor data management lengthens onboarding and negatively affects customer experience.